fbpx

 1. As a professional how is it working in Nairobi?
 Is Nairobi open to what you do or what could be better?

-As PR practitioners, we pitch a lot for new businesses: some pitches are fruitful, but other unscrupulous company’s call for pitches to steal ideas and then engage a one-man show to activate your ideas.
+As PR practitioners, we pitch a lot for new businesses: some pitches are fruitful, but other unscrupulous companies call for pitches to steal ideas and then engage a one-man show to activate your ideas.
 I think a clause should be introduced by PRSK to penalize such companies.

-1. If you had a tourist friend coming in from outside the country what three things would you say to sell them the idea that Nairobi is worth visiting.
+1. If you had a tourist friend coming in from outside the country what three things would you say to sell them the idea that Nairobi is worth visiting?

 The people of Nairobi are always welcoming!
-Take advantage – free accommodation.
+Take advantage – of free accommodation.
 LOL… The money you save from free accommodation use it for nightlife!
-And during the day as you nurse your hangover, you have nothing to worry about as Nairobi offers lovely climate with warm and cool atmosphere for most of the year.
+And during the day as you nurse your hangover, you have nothing to worry about as Nairobi offers a lovely climate with a warm and cool atmosphere for most of the year.

-If you would like to interact with Joel you can find him on twitter – @joel_chacha or LinkedIn.
+If you would like to interact with Joel you can find him on Twitter – @joel_chacha or LinkedIn.

 Previous Post

-Single Lady In Nairobi: When He Brags That He Slept With You But It’s A Lie
+When He Brags That He Slept With You But It’s A Lie

 Next Post